cognitedata/cognite-synthetic-tags/README.md

  * most recent values from time series
  * most recent aggregated values from time series.

-It does not support retrieving multiple time series.
+It does not support retrieving multiple data points.

-In principle, there is no reason why we couldn't use the same approach to fetch (and perform math and other operations) on time series.
+In principle, there is no reason why we couldn't use the same approach to fetch (and perform math and other operations on) multiple results per tag (probably using pandas `Series`).
 It just has not been implemented yet.

 ### Single data storage